Juippi/ghostsyn/doc/README.rst

 possible to inadvertently create very loud and unpleasant sounds.
 Knowledge of subtractive synthesis fundamentals is mandatory.

-Song data format is not currently stable.
+Song data format is not stable, and the features of the synth constantly evolve, so playing older songs with the current version will most likely not work.

+The graphical UI is not very good.

 If you're looking for more polished tools, there are several available, and some even provide a VST plugin for composing songs in a full-fledged DAW environment.